 II.
 Southern Wine & Spirits of Arizona: Southwest Autism Research & Resource Center

-The Southwest Autism Research & Resource Center (SARRC) is another beneficiary of proceeds from Southern Wine & Spirits of Arizona’s Annual Product Show and Tasting, according to Michael Jahn, Executive Vice President, General Manager of Southern Wine & Spirits of Arizona and New Mexico, divisions of Southern Wine & Spirits of America, Inc.
+In looking over the variety of health-related and community-based charitable activities that Southern Wine & Spirits of Arizona supports each year, including in 2012, the Southwest Autism Research & Resource Center (SARRC) is another beneficiary of proceeds from Southern Wine & Spirits of Arizona’s Annual Product Show and Tasting, according to Michael Jahn, Executive Vice President, General Manager of Southern Wine & Spirits of Arizona and New Mexico, divisions of Southern Wine & Spirits of America, Inc.

 According to the group, the SARRC, founded in 1997, is a community-based organization dedicated to autism research for children and young adults with autism spectrum disorders and their families.
 In 2008 alone, SARRC provided more than 120,000 service hours to children, family members, professionals and para-professionals, and consistently ranks among the leaders in recruitment and enrollment of subjects for autism studies.
 For more information visit www.autismcenter.org.

 Commenting on charitable support in 2012 by Southern team members, Mr. Jahn added, “We are active supporters of a wide range of socially responsible programs and charitable efforts in Arizona.
 I am especially proud of the individual and collective work and donations of our employees here in Arizona, all of whom make a difference in the communities in which they live.
 We count on continuing our support in 2013.”